-A hate incident/crime is any incident/crime that is motivated by hostility, prejudice or hate on the grounds of race, religion, sexual orientation, disability or transgender identity.
+A hate incident/crime is any incident or crime that is motivated by hostility, prejudice or hate on the grounds of race, religion, sexual orientation, disability or transgender identity.

 What is Third Party Reporting?

-Third Party Reporting is simply where staff or volunteers in different organisations across Norfolk are trained to take a hate incident report on behalf of a victim or witness.
+Third Party Reporting simply where staff or volunteers in different organisations or community groups across Norfolk have adopted SHiN and provide an alternative to reporting directly to the police.
+Staff and volunteers are able to take an incident report on behalf of a victim or witness.